The 20 Best Major Depression Doctors Near Me

 Offers Telehealth

-Michael Thase is a Psychiatrist in Philadelphia, Pennsylvania.
-Dr. Thase has been practicing medicine for over 47 years and is rated as an Elite provider by MediFind in the treatment of Major Depression.
-His top areas of expertise are Major Depression, Bipolar Disorder (BPD), Schizoaffective Disorder, and Seasonal Affective Disorder (SAD).
+Michael Thase is a Psychiatrist practicing medicine in Philadelphia, Pennsylvania.
+He has been practicing medicine for over 47 years.
+Dr. Thase is rated as an Elite provider by MediFind in the treatment of Major Depression.
+He is also highly rated in 4 other conditions, according to our data.
+His clinical expertise encompasses Major Depression, Bipolar Disorder (BPD), Schizoaffective Disorder, and Seasonal Affective Disorder (SAD).
+Dr. Thase is board certified in Psychiatry, 1984.
 Dr. Thase is currently accepting new patients.

 Learn about our expert tiers